This article may contain compensated links. Please read the disclosure for more info.

-For pianists, learning about chords is especially important, since most piano compositions are created mainly with music chords and melodic patterns.
+For pianists, learning about chords is especially important.
+Since most piano compositions are created mainly with music chords and melodic patterns, knowing about chords will help you learn new music.

-You can also learn to play chord piano, where you accompany a melody with different chord progressions.
+You can also learn to play Chord Piano.
+Chord Piano is where you accompany a melody with different chord progressions.
 These are often written with chord symbols instead of notes.

 What is a Chord?
-Let us start by clearing up what a chord is and what a good definition of music chords is.
+Let us start by clearing up what a chord is and what a good definition of musical chords could be.

-The word Chord itself is derived from the ancient Greek word “khorde”, which meant "gut, string of a musical instrument".
+The word Chord itself is derived from the ancient Greek word "khorde," which means "gut, or the string on a musical instrument."

 A chord consists of three or more notes played together.

-Music chords are one of the major building blocks of music.
+Music chords are one of the main building blocks of music.
 Chords belong to a group of musical elements called Harmony.

-So, what is Harmony?
-Harmony happens (!) when notes in general are played simultaneously.
+Harmony happens (!) when music notes, in general, are played simultaneously.
 A chord is created when three or more notes are played simultaneously.

 Harmony can be created by:

-Basically, any two notes sounded together is creating what is called harmony.
+Basically, any two musical notes that sound together creates harmony.
 The harmony can be either consonant (harmonious) or dissonant (not harmonious).

-When studying music theory and harmony, you will learn that chords can sound peaceful or weird, ugly or nice, spicy or sweet.
+When studying music theory and harmony, you will learn that chords can sound peaceful or weird, ugly or pleasant, spicy or sweet.
+And we need them all!

-Chords can sound as if they need desperately to go somewhere, and the next chord can either sound like “home” or keeps the tension going.
+The progression of chords creates tension and relief.
+Chords can sound as if they need to desperately go somewhere.
+And the following chord can either sound like “home” or keep the tension going.

-You can use chords in a progression to lead the music forward or coming to a stop.
-When learning about chords you will see that they are very powerful ingredients in music indeed!
+You can use chords in a progression to lead the music forward or come to a stop.
+When learning about chords, you will see that they are potent ingredients in music indeed!

 There are 3 main types of piano chords:

 How do you play chord piano?
-Here are lessons in how to get started playing chord piano.
+Here are lessons on how to get started playing chord piano.
 It’s easier than you might think!

-Print the basic chords for an easy overview of the most common chords in root position.
+Print the basic chords for an overview of the most common chords in root position.
+Fun!
+Here's a free printable PDF:

 Here are some fun ways to combine chords in different progressions.